 ESBB embraces non-blind peer review.
 It publishes an annual journal issue.
 All conference presenters are welcome to submit a paper, but must be prepared to fully engage in dialogic review of their own paper and participate in the review of one or two other papers.
 There is an initial screening prior to full non-blind dialogic review.
 There will be a presentation about this at each event and conference.
 Please contact firstname.lastname@example.org for further information.

 ESBB co-organizes an annual conference, each event in a different international location.
-We have agreements with hosts until 2018, Taichung 2016 to be followed by Leeds Becket University, in July 2017 (local organiser is ESBB member, Dr Naeema Hann) and Japan 2018 (local organiser is ESBB member Dr Theron Muller).
-Several offers beyond 2018 are under consideration with India as a likely destination in 2019.
+We have agreements with hosts until 2018.
+Following our recent conference in Taichung (May, 2016), OUR NEXT CONFERENCE IS IN THE UK hosted by Leeds Becket University (June 30 – July 2, 2017 – the local organiser is ESBB member, Dr Naeema Hann) followed by Japan 2018 (local organiser is ESBB member Dr Theron Muller).
+Several offers beyond 2018 are under consideration with South Africa (Cape Town) and India as a likely destinations in 2019/2020.
 We also host occasional smaller conferences and symposiums.

 The third ESBB international conference took place from May 19 -22, 2016.
 It was hosted by the Department of English Language, Providence University, in Taichung, Taiwan.
 We would like to thank the joint organisers, Professor Wen-chi Vivian Wu of Providence University and Dr Gloria Shu Mei Chwo, Associate Professor at Hungkuang University in Taichung.
 At the same time we would like to thank Jasmin and the other members of the local team for making this a successful event.
 Preparing an event of this magnitude has required commitment and dedication over the last year.
 We believe this event matched the success of our previous events and has helped establish ESBB in Taiwan and the region.